 Benjamin Netanyahu is once again the prime minister of Israel after winning his bid for reelection in November 2022, despite ongoing criminal proceedings.
 He previously served as Israel’s prime minister from 1996 to 1999 and again from 2009 to 2021 after a brief retirement from politics.
 In 2019, Israel’s attorney general recommended that Netanyahu be indicted on charges of fraud, bribery, and breach of trust outlined across three cases known as cases 1000, 2000, and 4000.
 He was officially indicted in 2019.

 Case 1000 includes allegations of the Netanyahu family receiving gifts in exchange for political favors for wealthy allies.
 Case 2000 alleges that Netanyahu benefited from a proposed deal with Arnon Mozes, owner of Israel’s largest newspaper.
 The deal involved Netanyahu passing legislation to weaken Mozes’ competitors in exchange for positive coverage of the prime minister.

-Case 4000, the most serious of them all, accuses Netanyahu of using his position as communications minister to promote the business interests of Shaul Elovitch, controlling shareholder of Israel’s largest telecommunications company.
+Case 4000, the most serious of them all, accuses Netanyahu of using his position as communications minister to promote the business interests of Shaul Elovitch, a controlling shareholder of Bezeq, Israel’s largest telecommunications company.
 In return, Netanyahu gained editorial control over Walla, a news site owned by Elovitch.

 SEYLLOU // Getty Images